Need Help? Give us a call.

 Between their online marketplace, streaming service, and grocery delivery platform, there isn’t much that ecommerce giant Amazon isn’t involved in—and that includes business loans.
 Since 2011, Amazon has offered financing solutions for small business owners through their Amazon Lending program.
 In fact, in 2018 Amazon partnered with Bank of America to further support their lending initiatives.

-We’re here to answer these questions—and more—with this guide to Amazon Lending.
+We’re here to answer these questions—and more—with this guide.
 We’ll explore how Amazon Lending works, what their loan product looks like, and the pros and cons of using this financing option for your business.
 Let’s get started.

 Before we get into the details of Amazon Lending, let’s give a brief overview of this program.
 As we mentioned above, Amazon Lending was started in 2011 as an initiative by the company to break into the small business lending industry and offer business owners a quick and easy financing option to expand their ecommerce operations.